-You can process DocBook V5.0 documents with the DocBook XSL stylesheets exactly the same way as you process DocBook V4.x documents.
-You do not need special software, you can stick to your preferred XSLT processor, be it Saxon, xsltproc, Xalan or whatever else.
+You can process DocBook V5.0 documents with the DocBook XSL stylesheets in exactly the same way you process DocBook V4.x documents.
+You do not need special software; you can stick to your preferred XSLT processor, be it Saxon, xsltproc, Xalan or whatever else (but see the note about the lost base URI below).

 During document processing, the stylesheets strip namespaces from DocBook V5.0 to get a document which will be very similar to DocBook V4.x.
-This is necessary because from the XSLT point of view elements from different namespaces are distinct and can not be easily processed by the same set of templates.
+This is necessary because from the XSLT point of view, elements from different namespaces are distinct and cannot be easily processed by the same set of templates.
 This process is completely transparent to the user.
 If you are processing DocBook V5.0 documents, the only difference is that you will see the following additional message:

-'''

-Stripping NS from DocBook 5/NG document.
-Processing stripped document.

-'''
+''' Note: namesp. cut : stripped namespace before processing Note: namesp. cut : processing stripped document '''

-Although you can successfully use the existing stylesheets to process DocBook V5.0, there are some limitations.
-To support some of the new features of DocBook V5.0, the existing stylesheets would require a significant rewrite.
-A rewrite is unlikely because a new version of stylesheets is currently under development.
+Although you can successfully use the existing stylesheets to process DocBook V5.0, there are some limitations and unsupported features.
 The unsupported features include:

-- general annotations; - general XLink links on all elements;
+- · general annotations; - general XLink links on all elements.